aras-p/test-fbx-parsers/readme.md

 ### Notes

-I have only built and tested this code on Windows, with Visual Studio 2022.
+I have only built and tested this code on:
+- Windows (Visual Studio 2022).
 Just do "Open with Visual Studio" on the folder; it goes into regular CMake project mode.
+- macOS (Xcode 16).
+Create a `build` folder, from there `cmake -G Xcode ..`, open the resulting Xcode project.

 #### Parallel file import